MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 ## Filtering report data

 You can use the `Filter` field in the [ReportJob](reference.md#reportjob) request object to filter the data in the report.
-You may filter the report on the following dimension columns and any [metric column](#metric-columns).
+You may filter the report on the following dimension columns and any [measure column](#measure-columns).

 - SubaccountId/Name
 - HotelGroupId/Name